Published on September 27, 2022

-You don’t have to be a nutritionist or dietitian or medical professional to know that long-term consumption of junk food clogs arteries.
-However, a few years ago a study published in the Canadian Journal of Cardiology indicated that damage to the arteries actually occurs within only a matter of hours after just one – that’s right, one – fast food meal!
+Contrary to what most people think, it’s not just long-term consumption of junk food that clogs arteries.
+Damage to the arteries actually occurs within only a matter of hours after just one – that’s right, one – fast food meal!

 In 2012, researchers from the University of Calgary found that the arteries of their study participants (20 healthy male non-smoking university students) dilated 24% less after a junk food meal breakfast: an egg and sausage sandwich, a slice of cheese and hash browns.(1) Their findings provided evidence that endothelial function (the ability of the blood vessels to dilate) declines after consuming only one junk food meal!
 With that in mind, can you imagine the arterial damage from consistently consuming high-fat foods or from long term obesity?